-For those who attempt to live closer to natural cycles and local habitats its important to notice what your seasons look like, what they taste like and feel like.
-Perhaps you have a season of butterflies (late September/early October here in SA when the monarchs migrate to Mexico), the season of trees running with sexy sap (happening right now!), pecans fall down season-(late August-end of October and sometimes into November) the season of dry winds across the grass-(middle of July).
+For those who attempt to live closer to natural cycles and local habitats it is important to notice what your seasons look like, what they taste like and feel like.
+Perhaps you have a season of butterflies (late September/early October here in SA when the monarchs migrate to Mexico), the season of trees running with sexy sap (happening right now!), Pecan nuts falling down season-(late August through the end of October and sometimes into November depending on warmth) the season of dry winds across the grass-(middle of July).

-I have also been noticing my specific place more-the way the sunlight falls in my backyard-important when you are planning a vegetable patch-and how right before the exit off the major highway that leads to my house there is a family of vultures, 2 of whom are always sitting on the street lamps-in fact I am thinking of my neighborhood more and more as Buzzard’s Crossing!
+I have also been noticing my specific place more, so that I see the way the sunlight falls in my backyard which is pretty important when you are planning a vegetable patch, and how right before the exit off the major highway that leads to my house there is a family of vultures, two of whom are always sitting on the street lamps-in fact I am thinking of my neighborhood more and more as Buzzard’s Crossing!

-All of these changes & developments have the whiff of alchemy-that arcane science and philosophy that was interested in transforming the basic into the rarefied & precious, the immanent into the transcendent.
+All of these changes and developments have the whiff of alchemy, that arcane science and philosophy that was interested in transforming the basic into the rarefied & precious, the immanent into the transcendent.
 One of my favorite divine paradoxes is how immersion in the deep cycles and wells of knowing in the natural world can root us more firmly in our selves and at the same time inspire us to look beyond ourselves.